 Buying a policy now will enable you to keep selling in this uncertain new normal, grow your business with more competitive terms, increase the profitability of your sales and enhance your borrowing capacity (by designating your bank/lender as your policy’s assignee or loss payee).

 All of your company’s insurable sales can be covered under one policy.
 A credit limit may be underwritten for each of your customers or, if you qualify, your policy will insure the credit decisions you make based on your own experience.

 Alternatively, you can apply for a receivables insurance policy covering only your largest customers.
 Or, you can be even more selective, as long as the sales you want to insure represent a reasonable spread of risk.
 Policies covering a single customer are less common but may be feasible in some cases for a very creditworthy debtor.

 Premiums are based on the terms you extend, the spread of risk and your company’s experience.
 The cost is low, typically a fraction of a percent of your covered sales volume.
 Whether or not you pass this incremental expense to your customers, the price is insignificant compared to the business opportunities engendered by extending competitive credit terms while protecting your assets.

 ©All Rights Reserved.
 January, 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM

-Gary Mendell is President of Meridian Finance Group, a company specializing for more than 25 years in cross-border equipment financing and trade credit insurance.
-A graduate of the University of Pennsylvania in 1976, Gary has over 40 years of experience in domestic and international sales, distribution, and finance.
+Gary Mendell is President of Meridian Finance Group, a company providing credit, insurance, and trade finance tools that companies use to expand their U.S. and international sales.
+A graduate of the University of Pennsylvania in 1976, Gary has over 40 years of experience in domestic and international sales, distribution, credit, and finance.
+Prior to Meridian…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.